Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 It was during the early 1990s where many of Finland's greatest players began their mark.
-In a friendly against Tunisia, defender Sami Hyppiä earned what would be the first of 105 caps for Finland.
+In a friendly against Tunisia, defender Sami Hyppiä earned the first of 105 caps for Finland.
 He is currently Finland's goalkeeper coach, and it was in this position where Antti Niemi was Finland's top goalkeeper.
 Paatelainen was one of Finland's goal-scoring players.
 While Paatelainen's seven goals led in its qualifying group during Euro 1996, Finland lost five matches, including a pair of losses to eventual participants Russia and Scotland.

 In 1996, Finland had its coach the nation hoped to reach a major tournament.
 Finland hired Richard Møller Nielsen as its next manager.
 Just four years earlier, Nielsen guided his native Denmark to a championship at Euro 1996.
-The goal for Finland was to reach the 1998 World Cup, but that dream seemed in jeopardy after two opening losses.
+Finland's goal was to reach the 1998 World Cup, but that dream seemed in jeopardy after two opening losses.
 However, Finland managed a stunning draw against Norway.
 On Sept.
 6, 1997, Litmanen opened the scoring in a vital match in Switzerland - a 2-1 victory in Lausanne ahead of its final match in qualifying.

 All Finland needed to do was defeat Hungary to reach a playoff.
 Antti Sumiala's 63rd-minute goal had Finland on the precipice, only for an own goal in stoppage time to deny Finland a playoff berth.
 Nielsen stayed on to guide Finland during Euro 2000 qualifying.
 Mika-Matten Paatelainen scored the winning goal against Moldova to open up the qualifying campaign after Finland trailed 2-1.
 A month later, on Oct.
 14, 1998, Paatelainen opened the scoring five minutes into what became an upset victory on the road - a 3-1 victory in Istanbul that saw Litmanen scored late in the match.
 However, Finland struggled in its next four qualifiers, including a scoreless draw in Moldova.
 In the end, a 4-1 victory against Northern Ireland would not be enough for Finland.